rd235/vdeplug4/README.md

 Several plug-ins are provided as standard extensions of the library (batteries included):
 - vde: connect to legacy vde\_switch (provided by vde2)
-- p2p: peer to peer connection between two VM
+- ptp: peer to peer connection between two VM
 - tap: connect a VM or a virtual network to
 - vxlan: connect vde switches or other vde networks to vxlan
 - vxvde: this plug-in implements distributed virtual switches